 I talk a lot about neuroscience, psychology, hypnosis, body language, and other topics as they relate to Agile methods and I’m frequently asked: “What books do you recommend as an introduction?”
 There is no single best book to start with so I’m giving you a bunch of categories to pick from.

 Note that none of these books are written specifically for agile coaches and few are written for coaches of any kind.
-Also, as I write this I’m already about six years down this rabbit hole and things I find very approachable may well be difficult for someone just starting out.
+Also, as I write this I’m already many years down this rabbit hole and things I find very approachable may well be difficult for someone just starting out.

 The categories themselves are not ordered.
 Pick the one that sounds most interesting and start there.